[Exclusive] EU aiming to send three destroyers to Red Sea

 The Iran-backed Houthi rebel group, which de facto rules Yemen, began firing on commercial vessels last October in protest at Israel's war on Gaza, causing spiralling costs for shipping lines.

-This includes "almost daily" attacks using "ballistic but also anti-ship cruise missiles, Unmanned Air Vehicles, Unmanned Surface Vehicles, and small boats", the EU said.
+There were now "almost daily" attacks using "ballistic but also anti-ship cruise missiles, Unmanned Air Vehicles, Unmanned Surface Vehicles, and small boats", the EU said.

 "December was a turning point, with an unprecedented increase in Houthi attacks against commercial ships and with a clear escalation of tensions at the end of the month," it said.